thejennywang/cv/README.md

 I have studied and worked in international and multicultural environments in the U.S., France, Japan, Taiwan, and Korea.

 ### ThoughtWorks
-**Junior Consultant/Quality Analyst: March 2014-April 2014**

-  - Trained in agile software quality assurance and analysis
+**Quality Analyst/Consultant: 2014-2014**

-  - Aided design, implementation, and delivery of custom-designed web application
+  - Collaborated with international team of engineers, clients, and analysts in design, implementation, and delivery of custom-designed web application project
+  - Created personas and mock ups using Balsamiq and other prototyping tools, wireframes, user stories, personas
+  - Facilitate weekly new features’ showcase to clients
-  - Utilized Agile, Lean, Continuous Delivery, and Test Driven Development practices
+  - Employed Agile, Lean, Continuous Delivery, and Test Driven Development practices
-  - Learned basics of Java, SQL, Intelli-J IDE, Selenium, and other tools
+  - Used Java, SQL, Intelli-J IDE, and Selenium for quality assurance

 ### Onswipe
-**Business Development Associate: Sept 2013-Jan 2014**
+**Business Development Associate 2013-2014**

-  - Daily revenue reporting, quality assurance, and troubleshooting for 100+ publications
-  - Built 50+ sample proprietary Onswipe ads and sample publications for demos, case studies and best practice presentations
-  - Support BD team in creating and maintaining publisher partnerships
-  - Onboarded, trained, and managed a new intern
+  - Created white-labeled solutions using HTML/CSS and RSS/XML feeds to source and on-board new clients
+  - Demonstrated new product features to clients with each release
+  - Escalated technical issues for 100+ publications, worked with engineering to resolve
+  - Reported daily revenue

 ### Mandalah Tokyo
-**Research Intern: Oct 2012-Jan 2013**
+**Research and Content Marketing Intern: 2012-2013**

+- Senior Year First-Semester Internship (study abroad)
-  - Published 6 articles on retail innovation in Tokyo on ShiftEast.com
+- Published weekly retail innovation blog articles based on research from Japanese publications
-  - Scouted and followed leads on latest trends and concepts in innovative practices
-  - Assisted with benchmarking, research and analysis, and fact checking
+- Conducted research and analysis, fact-checking, and provided consultation and recommendations on best practices
-  - Represented company at trade shows and conferences and report new trends

 Side Projects / Volunteering
 ------------
+### Quora Top Writer 2014
+**Top Writer: 2013-Present**
+  - Most Viewed Writer in Language Learning, Learning Chinese

 ### Wood Egg (Hong Kong)
 **Editor: Oct 2013- Dec 2013**
   - Project by [Derek Sivers]
   - Editor of ~200+ essays on to build a startup in Hong Kong

-### Crowdsourcing Week
-**Social Media and Research Intern: Feb 2013–Apr 2013**
-- 5-day conference on enterprise level open innovation in Singapore
-- Coordinated releasing daily engagements with followers in key global markets
-- Increased Twitter and Facebook following by 18% and 16%
-- Designed graphics for background images and icons for social media handles
-- Sought and reached out to writers and influencers to promote conference

 ### The BUILD Foundation
 **Volunteer: Dec 2012**